— Award-Winning Barber · 20+ Years Experience · Level 3 Qualified

 How Do I Ask My Barber for an Italian Haircut?

-Tell your barber you want a medium-length cut with tapered sides and natural texture on top.
-Specify whether you want a fade or a scissor taper on the sides.
-Bring a reference photo — Italian cuts vary widely from slick backs to messy fringe, so a picture communicates what words often can’t.
+Be specific: “a medium-length cut, tapered or scissor sides, natural texture on top, and a soft blend with no hard lines.”
+Say whether you want a fade or a scissor taper, and bring a reference photo — Italian cuts range from slick backs to messy fringes, so a picture communicates what words often can’t.

 Can I Style an Italian Hairstyle Without Using Product?

-Some Italian styles work without product if you have naturally wavy or thick hair — a messy fringe or loose side sweep can air-dry nicely.
-However, slicked back and pompadour styles need a cream or pomade to hold their shape.
-For a minimal approach, use a pea-sized amount of lightweight cream just to add direction and reduce frizz.
+Some can go product-free if your hair is naturally wavy or thick — a messy fringe or loose side sweep will air-dry well.
+But slick backs and pompadours need cream or pomade to hold their shape.
+For a minimal approach, use a pea-sized amount of lightweight cream just to add direction and cut frizz.

 Was this article helpful?